Stongvan/SC1015-ECDS1Team3/README.md

 4. **Creating new features:** created new variables such as `storey_midpoint`, `numeric_month`, `Distance_from_Centre (km)`, `distance_to_nearest_mrt` and `distance_to_nearest_mall` using a csv of the coordinates of every mrt and mall in Singapore.
 We used spatial indexing to query the nearest MRT and mall in the K dimmensional tree, and add in the distances to the nearest amenity into the dataframe to see if this will affect resale prices.

 ### 3. [Exploratory Data Analysis](https://github.com/Stongvan/SC1015-ECDS1Team3/blob/46e4df2d399b31e9f18cf1f2fe80a6731e36f2db/2.%20Exploratory%20data%20analysis.ipynb)
 Then, we explored our DataFrames further using Exploratory Data Analysis to answer questions like are there any patterns we are noticing?
-What do our variables look like?bAre there any underlying relationships between them?
+What do our variables look like?
+Are there any underlying relationships between them?
 Can we make any inferences for our question at this stage?

 To achieve this we did the following:
 1. **Explored numeric variables**: